s4ke/Master-Thesis/src/md/041-futures.md

 A `conf` parameter is required here as well, but only so that Haskells type system allows us to have multiple Future implementations imported at once without breaking any dependencies similar to what we did with the `ArrowParallel` type class earlier.
-Note that we can also define default utility instances `Future fut a ()` for each backend similar to how `ArrowParallel arr a b ()` was defined in Chapter \ref{sec:parallel-arrows} as we will shortly see in the implementations for the backends.
+However, we can obviously yet again define default utility instances `Future fut a ()` for each backend similar to how `ArrowParallel arr a b ()` was defined in Chapter \ref{sec:parallel-arrows} as we will shortly see in the implementations for the backends.

+Maybe even more interestingly, we use a functional dependency `a conf -> fut` in the definition.
+This means that the type of `fut` can always fully be determined from the actual types of `a` and `conf`.
+We need this because we do not want users of our DSL to have to rely on a specific type of Future in their code.
+They only have to declare that they require a compatible Future type and do not need to worry about any specifics.
+This can be seen in the Future version of `outlineCombinator` we will define soon.

-Since `RD` is only a type synonym for a communication type that Eden uses internally, we have to use some wrapper classes to fit that definition, though, as the following code showcases:
+In order to implement this type class for Eden and since `RD` is only a type synonym for a communication type that is used internally in their library, we have to use some wrapper classes to fit the type class, as the following code showcases^[instances of type classes can not be declared on type synonyms]:

 ~~~~ {.haskell}
 data RemoteData a = RD { rd :: RD a }